Dispatch's Second Chance (and The Game Awards Predictions)

 And all my friends love playing the battle mode much more than the racing.
 I don't think I've ever played the racing mode, but I think the battle mode was a kid's favorite.

-I think that's probably true in the context of same room, same system, multiplayer, probably a lot of fucking fun, which I think none of us did for what it's worth.
+I think that's probably true in the context of same room, same system, multiplayer.
+Probably a lot of fucking fun, which I think none of us did for what it's worth.

-He's number 19.
 I'm number 19 on classic mode.
+You guys, it's a guy.

-You guys, it's got everybody's got to play more Sectori.
+Everybody's got to play more Sectori.

 I think it's so fucking good.
 It's so good.

-It makes you, it's really good.
 It makes you feel good when you play it.
+And I need, and

 there is a thing about Sectori, and I'm, I'm, I don't know,

-Or like, how do these score bonuses like overlap together?
+score bonuses like overlap together?
 If you wait to get this thing, will this thing work better and trigger more?

 And it is almost like a, it's not to the level of like a Bellatro or something like that, but there's a, this, uh, things click where you're like, oh, I've been spinning my wheels because this and this, these two things need to be interconnected.

-Yeah.
 They're almost all kind of predicated on like a push-pull risk-reward type thing.

-Like the mode I love, and it was the same in Geometry Wars, is called Gates, and that's the one where you can't shoot.
+Like the mode I love, and it was the same in Geometry Wars, is called Gates, where, and that's the one where you can't shoot, you just fly through gates that spawn in, that explode, and you kill enemies with it.

 But the way to score high in that one is to get a combo going, which will persist for a few seconds after you get a kill.